 Loughlin shared his experience working with a city council client in the UK that wanted to embed analytics within their audit function.
 They used Excel, but wanted to take their work a step further.
-Decision makers wanted assurance that it was worth the investment, including proof of issues and estimated recoveries – information that can only be gathered during a proof of concept.
+Decision-makers wanted assurance that it was worth the investment, including proof of issues and estimated recoveries – information that can only be gathered during a proof of concept.

 The auditors split the data into two parts: master data and transactional data.
 Here are some of the KPIs they used:

-Column graphs were used to show the total amount of records and a split line record was used to show were there were issues.
+Column graphs were used to show the total amount of records and a split line record was used to show where there were issues.
 Management was quickly able to see areas where potential cost savings were missed, including amounts.
 Active duplicate vendors within the system revealed high levels of risk where invoices posted against two different variations of the same supplier could result in duplicate payments.

 They were able to show multiple instances where employees with high pay grades were posting information into the system – tasks that should be performed by administrative staff.
 By using data visualization, the auditors were able to show the costs associated with this inefficient process.

 In some instances, vendors offer incentives to pay invoices within a specified timeframe.
 Graphs were used to whether invoices were being paid in a timely manner, before or after deadlines and the calculated potential cost savings for taking advantage of vendor payment agreements.

 IDEAScripts were used to integrate analytics with Tableau’s geo plotting feature to map supplier data and expenses.
 This tactic was particularly useful when the city council was required to contract work with locally-owned businesses.
 It was also used to track project costs and progress and report findings to management.